CoronaWhy/befair/README.md

 # Menuconfig

 BeFAIR has a tool to manage all services, it's located in bin/menuconfig.
-You can enable/disable both services and distributives there in a convinient way.
+You can enable/disable both services and distros there in a convinient way.

 # Citation for the academic use